-The two other potential sources of endogeneity of insurance status have been almost ignored by the received literature, perhaps because their perceived effects are small.
-The first one is screening from private insurance companies.
-Screening consists in denying insurance coverage to the highest risks.
+Two other potential sources of endogeneity of insurance status have received little attention in the literature, perhaps because their perceived effects are small.
+The first one is screening by private insurance companies.
+Screening consists of denying insurance coverage to the highest risk individuals.
 The second source is supply-induced demand.
 A doctor/hospital may induce more demand from those patients holding more generous insurance since these patients pay a smaller fraction of the fees.
-The inducement of demand is likely to be stronger when insurance companies pay fee-for-service to doctors or hospitals.
-If insurance choice is only affected by screening from insurance companies then ignoring this effect may lead to an underestimation of the moral hazard effect (Coulson et al, 1995).
+The inducement of demand is likely to be stronger when insurance companies pay a fee-for-service to doctors or hospitals.
+If insurance choice is affected only by screening from insurance companies, then ignoring this effect may lead to an underestimation of the moral hazard effect (Coulson et al., 1995).
 The literature has not paid attention to this potential bias.
-Finally, when supply-induced demand is correlated with insurance status the estimated effect of moral hazard will be, most likely, biased upwards.7 Van de Voorde's et al. (2001) estimates of price elasticities in a context with high incentives to induce demand are, in general, similar to those obtained in the RHIE.
+Finally, when supply-induced demand is correlated with insurance status, the estimated effect of moral hazard will, most likely, be biased upwards.
+The estimates of price elasticities in a context with high incentives to induce demand in Van de Voorde et al. (2001) are, in general, similar to those obtained in the RHIE.
 The authors conclude that, at least in the short-run, the level of demand inducement is low.